Yask-Gupta/QTL_MYCO/README.md

 QTL analysis of Microbiome (RNA) can be performed using script **"MicroRNAPhylumTospecies.R"** in script folder.

 The analysis will produce several RData file which will be stored in cuurent directory.
 Permutations and calculation of phenotypic variation has been coded within the scripts.

+**Installation time is within minutes and execution time may vary from system to system (several minutes).
+Permutations are computationally expensive and best suited for server**